Kalebu/alright/README.md

 2022-08-14 17:28:30,953 - root -- [INFO] >> send_message() finished running!
 ```

->IF you have the desktop WhatsApp app installed, then this call will cause problems, Use SendMessage 1

 ### Sending Messages1

 This Send Message does NOT find the user first like in the above Send Message, AND it does work even if you have the Desktop WhatsApp app installed